Most popular late-night hosts of all time

 During his tenure on "The Tonight Show," from 1954 to 1956, Allen solidified the format many late-night shows still follow today: an opening monologue, some audience work, celebrity chats, person-on-the-street interviews, and musical performances.
 Everyone who has followed in his footsteps—from Johnny Carson to Joan Rivers and Jimmy Kimmel—has added their own twists to the formula with varying levels of success.

-To identify the most popular late-night hosts over the years, Stacker used survey data from YouGov as of June 2024 to rank the top 20 late-night hosts by the percentage of survey respondents who had a positive opinion of them.
+To identify the most popular late-night hosts over the years, Stacker used survey data from YouGov on the most known and liked TV personalities as of the fourth quarter of 2024 to rank the top 20 late-night hosts.
+They were then ranked by the percentage of survey respondents who had a positive opinion of them.
 To qualify, a host had to host a late-night show (defined as a talk show airing at 11 p.m. or later) for at least one full season.
 Ties were broken internally by YouGov.

 Read on to see if your favorite host made the list and to learn more about these individuals' contributions to the genre as a whole.